-Protocol Data Unit (PDU) crosses one designated boundary, and the instant at which the last bit of the same PDU crosses a user media content and may carry voice signaling (M_F, R2, etc.).
+Transit DelaysThe time difference between the instant at which the first bit of a Protocol content and may carry voice signaling (M_F, R2, etc.).

-Trunk An analog or digital connection from a circuit switch that carries where an outer IP packet header (of an intermediate destination) is added on top of the original, inner IP header.
+Data Unit (PDU) crosses one designated boundary, and the instant at which packet header (of an intermediate destination) is added on top of the original, inner IP header.
 In this case, the ESP or AH transform treats the inner IP header as if it were part of the packet payload.
 When the packet reaches the intermediate destination, the tunnel terminates and both the outer IP packet header and the IPsec ESP or AH transform are taken out.